ppete2/Leaflet.PolylineMeasure/README.md

         color: '#006',              // Solid line color
         weight: 2                   // Solid line weight
     },
+    arrow: {                        // Styling of the midway arrow
+        color: '#000',              // Color of the arrow },
     startCircle: {                  // Style settings for circle marker indicating the starting point of the polyline
         color: '#000',              // Color of the border of the circle
         weight: 1,                  // Weight of the circle